 Dustin is currently associate pastor of Christ Fellowship Baptist Church in Mobile, Alabama and a Ph.D. candidate in Biblical Spirituality at The Southern Baptist Theological Seminary, Louisville, Kentucky.
 Dustin has an M.Div. from the same institution and served as a junior fellow at The Andrew Fuller Center for Baptist Studies and editor of The Andrew Fuller Review as well as several books.
 Dustin and his wife Molli live in Mobile, Alabama.

-Ian Hugh Clary (PhD., University of the Free State) is a Research and Teaching Assistant and Fellow of the Andrew Fuller Center for Baptist Studies, a pastoral assistant at West Toronto Baptist Church, Toronto, Ontario, and part-time lecturer at Munster Bible College.
+Ian Hugh Clary (PhD., University of the Free State) is a Research and Teaching Assistant and Fellow of the Andrew Fuller Center for Baptist Studies, and a pastoral assistant at West Toronto Baptist Church, Toronto, Ontario.
 He has co-edited The Pure Flame of Devotion: The History of Christian Spirituality and has contributed to periodicals such as Evangelical Quarterly, Scottish Bulletin of Evangelical Theology, and Banner of Truth Magazine.
 Ian is married to Vicky and they have three children, Jack, Molly, and Kate.

 Coleman Ford is founder and editor of Center of Ancient Christian Studies and Fides et Humilitas: The Journal of the Center for Ancient Christian Studies.
 He is currently a Ph.D. student in Church History and Christian Ethics at The Southern Baptist Theological Seminary.
 Coleman has published numerous articles in the field of early Christianity and is currently writing his dissertation on marriage and sexuality in third century Christianity.